orsonteodoro/gcf2/profiles/gaming/README.md

     [12] KFENCE is recommended as mitigation against zero-click UAF.
 In real world testing, using 2.00 has acceptable performance with KFENCE, UBSAN, KCFI.

+    [13] For realtime safety-critical, it is recommended not to exceed 1.05 and to disable default ON hardening for compilers which may have worst case performance impacts in the 1.10 or more.

   - General kernel configuration policy